Pancho's Mexican Buffet

-Pancho's Mexican Buffet is a chain of Tex-Mex restaurants (5 as of 2015) in the United States.
+Pancho's Mexican Buffet is a chain of Tex-Mex restaurants in the United States.
 In 2017, the owners began closing stores due to poor performance, and developed a small store concept named "Cuban Cafe".
-There are currently 2 locations in the Houston area and two locations in the DFW area.
+There are currently three locations: Houston, Dallas Fort Worth(DFW), and Arlington.

 Pancho's main product is an all-you-can-eat buffet, though unlike many other such buffets additional food is brought by waitstaff rather than self-served, except for in the chain's "Super Buffet" locations.
 Pancho's fare include tacos, flautas, enchiladas, tamales, rice, refried beans, guacamole and many other traditional Tex-Mex items.
 Pancho's also provides takeout and catering services.